 Increasingly, the gut has been shown to host a tonne of good bacteria and their role in our health is just coming to light in recent years.
 One of these is how dysbiosis can be linked to behavioral and mood issues.

 What can I do to lessen the negative effects of antibiotics?

 Take probiotics.
 It has been shown in this particular mice study to lessen the effects of antibiotics on the gut microbiome.

 Can probiotics be used to treat mental health conditions?

-While the gut microbiome takes years to be cutivated, it takes minutes to be altered or destroyed.
+While the gut microbiome takes years to be cultivated, it takes minutes to be altered or destroyed.

 Regrowing the microbiome with naturally found environmental bacteria and probiotic supplements requires at least 3 months, and can take years.
 This might prove too long for when a quicker solution is required, but certainly can be part of the ongoing treatment plan.

-I am a fan of Keffir and Kombucha due to the wider range of beneficial bacteria used in the culture, and in larger amounts, than in store bought yoghurt.
+I am a fan of Kefir and Kombucha due to the wider range of beneficial bacteria used in the culture, and in larger amounts, than in store-bought yogurt.